wireapp/wire-server/docs/src/understand/single-sign-on/trouble-shooting.md

 ### The long answer

-Some SAML IdP vendors do not allow to set up fresh entityIDs (issuers) for fresh apps; instead, all apps controlled by the IdP are receiving SAML credentials from the same issuer.
+Some SAML IdP vendors do not allow to set up fresh entity IDs (issuers) for fresh apps; instead, all apps controlled by the IdP are receiving SAML credentials from the same issuer.